AdobeDocs/experience-manager-cloud-service.en/help/compliance/data-privacy-and-protection-readiness/aem-readiness.md

 ---
 title: Data Protection and Data Privacy Regulations - Adobe Experience Manager as a Cloud Service Readiness
-description: Learn about Adobe Experience Manager as a Cloud Service support for the various Data Protection and Data Privacy Regulations.
-These regulations include the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act, and how to comply when implementing a new AEM as a Cloud Service project.
+description: Learn about Adobe Experience Manager as a Cloud Service support for the various Data Protection and Data Privacy Regulations, and how to comply when implementing a new AEM as a Cloud Service project.
+These regulations include the EU General Data Protection Regulation (GDPR), the California Consumer Privacy Act.
 exl-id: 5dfa353b-84c5-4b07-bfcd-b03c2d361553
 ---
 # Adobe Experience Manager as a Cloud Service Readiness for Data Protection and Data Privacy Regulations {#aem-readiness-for-data-protection-and-data-privacy-regulations}